Agora-Lab-AI/Dalle3/README.md

 3. Navigate to the `Application` section.
 4. Click on the `Cookies` section.
 5. Find the variable `_U` and copy its value.
-6. Past in the cookie parameter.
+6. Paste in the cookie parameter.

 Now you can use this cookie value to instantiate the `Dalle` class.